google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 applied in Chrome:

 - When [Data Saver] is enabled, Chrome forces `preload` value to `none`.
-- In Android 4.3, Chrome forces `preload` value to `none`.
+- In Android 4.3, Chrome forces `preload` value to `none` due to an [Android bug].
 - On a cellular connection (2G, 3G, and 4G), Chrome forces `preload` value to `metadata`.

 ### Tips

-If your website contains plenty of video resources on the same domain, I would recommend you set the `preload` value to `metadata` or define the `poster` attribute and set `preload` value to `none`.
-That way, you would avoid hitting the maximum number of HTTP connections per host (6 according to the HTTP 1.1 spec) which can hang loading of resources.
+If your website contains many video resources on the same domain, I would recommend you set the `preload` value to `metadata` or define the `poster` attribute and set `preload` value to `none`.
+That way, you would avoid hitting the maximum number of HTTP connections to the same domain (6 according to the HTTP 1.1 spec) which can hang loading of resources.
 Note that this may also improve page speed if videos aren't part of your core user experience.

 ## Link preload

-As [covered] in other [articles], [link preload] is a declarative fetch that allows you to force the browser to make a request for a resource without blocking the `window.onload` event.
+As [covered] in other [articles], [link preload] is a declarative fetch that allows you to force the browser to make a request for a resource without blocking the `window.onload` event and while the page is downloading.
 Resources loaded via `<link rel="preload">` are stored locally in the browser, and are effectively inert until they're explicitly referenced in the DOM, JavaScript, or CSS.

 Preload is different from prefetch in that it focuses on current navigation and fetches resources with priority based on their type (script, style, font,